SFI Research Professorship Programme

 Applications will include a budget tailored to the requirements of the proposed research programme for the first five-year cycle.
 No maximum budget is applied under this call; however, applicants must clearly articulate the need for the budget and value for money will be considered as part of the review criteria for this programme.

 Through this call and in the future, the SFI Research Professorship Programme will introduce preferential themes, which will be associated with areas of key strategic, disciplinary or societal importance, and which are seen as being highly important to Ireland’s research and innovation landscape.
 Applications under these preferential themes are strongly encouraged.
-For the 2020 call, there are two preferential themes:
+For the current rolling call, there are two preferential themes:

 - Joint Appointments with Institutions in the United Kingdom